 Martine is the founder of The Photography Master Retreat- a one-week mentor-led intensive workshop for passionate photographers in the south of France after Les Rencontres d' Arles in July of each year.

 Fougeron is on the faculty of the International Center of Photography and has been a guest artist and teacher at Pratt Institute, New York University, CCNY and SVA.
-Martine was 2016 at Yaddo artist in residence.
+Martine was a 2016 Yaddo artist in residence.